AbinandhanK/Braillseye/README.md

   * os
   * datetime
   * webbrowser
-  * speech_recognition (Which I'll be adding later this year)
+  * speech_recognition

-  Please do support this project.
+PLease do support this project. :)
-  :)